vfgi/survey-pop-up/README.md

 #### HTML usage instructions:

-You can also build this app and extract the .js main file and the .css main file to use in any .HTML structure
+You can also build this app and extract the .js main file to use in any .HTML structure

 you'll need to run the build command